jcjohnson/torch-rnn/doc/flags.md

 - `-gpu`: The ID of the GPU to use (zero-indexed).
 Default is 0.
 Set this to -1 to run in CPU-only mode.
 - `-gpu_backend`: The GPU backend to use; either `cuda` or `opencl`.
 Default is `cuda`.
 - `-verbose`: By default just the sampled text is printed to the console.
 Set this to 1 to also print some diagnostic information.
+- `-seed`: Default is 0.
+Set this to a non-zero value to seed the torch RNG with a specific value.
+Omit flag or set as zero to randomly seed the RNG(!).
+Seeding the RNG allows for reproductible output over multiple runs of sample.lua given the same parameters and checkpoint.
+Honours the -verbose flag.